barryclark/jekyll-now/_posts/2020-10-28-custom-modules.md

 ---

-## 3. Nested modules: Dictionary data
+## 3. Nested modules: Greet data

-Live code: Definitions module
+Live code: Upgraded `greet` module

+### The "algorithm design process"
+1. Plan
+    1. Use case: user enters a language on the command line, then, a greeting in that language is logged to the console.
+    2. What kind of "interface" do we want for this module?
+        - function?
+It will accept one argument, `greet(language)`
+        - Use that language option to find the proper greeting in an array?
+Maybe?
+2. Brute Force
+3. Walk-through
+4. Optimize/Refactor

 ---